Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/KroneckerProduct/completing.rst

 By convention and to make things simple, we use the name name in the pattern, *mi* as we did in the class docstring description.
-However the name(s) that are used in the pattern must, also appear in the same order in Python definition.
+However the name(s) that are used in the pattern must also appear in the same order in Python definition.
 Since we used ``mi__`` in the pattern in the definition docstring, we must use ``mi`` as the first parameter in the evaluation method.
 In Mathics ``__`` indicates a function definition